Jimmy Mann (footballer)

 James Arthur Mann (born 15 December 1952, Goole, Yorkshire) is an English retired footballer who made over 230 appearances in the Football League as a midfielder predominantly for Bristol City.

 Career

 Jimmy Mann began his career at Leeds United.
 He joined Bristol City in 1974 and gained renown as a skillful attacking midfielder who played a role in the Robins' promotion to the First Division under Alan Dicks in 1976.
+Mann scored a spectacular long-range goal for Bristol City against Nottingham Forest in the First Division in 1979.

-He remained at the club until the 1981–82 season, when he left the club as one of the "Ashton Gate Eight".
+He remained at Bristol City until the 1981–82 season, when he left the club as one of the "Ashton Gate Eight".

-He is noted for scoring a spectacular long-range goal against Nottingham Forest during the Robins' stay in the First Division.

 Brief spells at Barnsley, Scunthorpe United and Doncaster Rovers followed before moving into non-league football with Goole Town and Bentley Victoria.

 After retiring from football Jimmy Mann returned to hometown Goole as a mobile security officer for Securicor, then as a Co-op milkman and from 1994 a marine operator at Goole Docks.